Stewart86/quiz-app/README.md

 1. Access to User management (Tutor and Student alike)
 2. Ability to change Tutor and Admin role
+3. Ability to access Signup for Tutor role
-3. Access to Stripe Customer Portal
+4. Access to Stripe Customer Portal
-4. Ability to delete questions
+5. Ability to delete questions
+6. To gain Admin role, signup new Tutor, then change the role to Admin
-5. All features of Tutor role
+7. All features of Tutor role

 #### Tutor

 1. Access to manage questions (create, update, but not delete)
+2. Tutor role can only be created by Admin
-2. All features of Student role
+3. All features of Student role

 #### Student (on Subscription only)